 When it comes to cordless lawn mowers, EGO, Greenworks, and Ryobi each bring their own unique strengths to the table.
 Let's take a closer look at how their top models perform:

-– 21-inch steel cutting deck with 3-in-1 mulching, bagging, and side discharge capabilities
+– 21-inch steel cutting deck with mulching, bagging, and side discharge, no tools required to switch

 – 21-inch steel cutting deck with 3-in-1 functionality